National Association of Home Builders Economic Research Blog

 Filter by Category

-Mortgage application activity increased month-over-month as the 30-year fixed mortgage rates reached a three-year low.
-The Mortgage Bankers Association’s (MBA) Market Composite Index, a measure of total mortgage application volume, increased 1.5% from January on a seasonally adjusted basis and was 56.3% higher than a...
+Mortgage application activity decreased month-over-month as the 30-year fixed mortgage rate rose.
+The Mortgage Bankers Association’s (MBA) Market Composite Index, a measure of total mortgage application volume, declined 4.3% from February on a seasonally adjusted basis but remained 30.8% higher than a year earlier.
+Applications...

 Subscribe to Blog via Email